willbprog127/spiritvnc-fltk-no-libssh2/README.md

 Using the system's SSH client with SpiritVNC is NOT an elegant solution, and you may encounter some freezes while connections are closed in the background.
 On some OSs the child `ssh` processes won't even close properly.
 I keep working and experimenting, and eventually I'll find some better way to do this.
 Any suggestions are welcome! 👍

-#### Windows version?
+#### Does it work on Windows?
 While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK working on it, although easy inclusion and static compiling of dependencies has been a challenge.
-Unfortunately I have not had the time to work on this lately due to higher-priority projects.
-If anyone needs this, please file an issue.
+Windows-specific code is upcoming, although the user experience is far from great; mostly due to terminal windows opening when connecting to VNC-through-SSH servers and Windows-specific libvncclient bugs.
+Check back often to see what's happening with this.

 2016-2023 Will Brokenbourgh
 https://www.pismotek.com/brainout/